wp-plugins/collapsing-links/readme.txt

 invisible links, this number will be wrong.

 == HISTORY ==

+0.2: (2008.12.08)
+  * Can now use as a widget or manually
+  * consolidated javascript to work with other collapsing plugins
+  * Uses cookies to keep track of which link categories have been expanded / collapsed

+0.1.4: (2008.10.29)
+  * Fixed bug so that multi-word categories are correctly included / excluded

 0.1.3: (2008.10.29)
   * Now opens links in specified target (blank,top,none)